MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ## CLASS PROPERTIES

 Properties are variables declared at class scope.
-A property may be any built-in type or an instance of another class.
+A property may be of any built-in type or an instance of another class.
-Classes have no restriction in the number of properties they have;
+Classes have no restriction in the number of properties they have.
-the only limitation is the available memory to instantiate the class.

 ## EXAMPLE: Class with simple properties